Category Archives: Danish Royals

 Family of King Christian IX; Back Row: Frederik, King Christian, and William; Front Row: Dagmar, Valdemar, Queen Louise, Thyra, and Alexandra; Photo Credit – Wikipedia

 Minnie grew up in a close and happy family environment.
-Her parents put an emphasis on giving their children a simple upbringing but attached great importance to their royal duties.
+Her parents gave their children a simple upbringing but attached great importance to their royal duties.
 As adults, all their children were known for their ability to deal with people, their sense of duty, and their ability to represent their royal families.
 Minnie was closest to her elder sister Alexandra and the two had close ties to each other for life.

-Minnie with her first fiancé Nicholas Alexandrovich, Tsarevich of Russia, 1864; Photo Credit – Wikipedia
+Minnie with her first fiancé Nicholas Alexandrovich, Tsarevich of Russia; Credit – Wikipedia

-Engagement Photo: Alexander and Minnie; Photo Credit – Wikipedia
+Engagement Photo: Alexander and Minnie; Credit – Wikipedia

-In June 1866, while on a visit to Copenhagen, Denmark, Alexander proposed to Minnie, his deceased brother’s fiancée.
+In June 1866, on a visit to Copenhagen, Denmark, Alexander proposed to Minnie, his deceased brother’s fiancée.
 Minnie converted to Russian Orthodoxy and received the name Maria Feodorovna.
-Alexander and Minnie were married on November 9, 1866, in the Imperial Chapel of the Winter Palace in St. Petersburg.
-After the wedding festivities, the newlyweds moved into the Anichkov Palace in St. Petersburg where they were to live for the next 15 years.
+Alexander and Minnie were married on November 9, 1866, in the Grand Church of the Winter Palace in St. Petersburg, Russia.
+After the wedding festivities, the newlyweds moved into the Anichkov Palace in St. Petersburg where they lived for the next 15 years.
 In addition, they spent time at their summer villa Livadia Palace in the Crimean Peninsula.

 Wedding of Grand Duke Alexander Alexandrovich & Maria Feodorovna by M.Zichy 1867, Hermitage; Credit – Wikipedia